Top 10 British birds to spot in your garden over the Big Garden Birdwatch 2026

 Top 10 British garden birds

-Last year, these birds came in as the top ten counted during the Big Garden Birdwatch.
+In 2025, these birds were the top ten counted during the Big Garden Birdwatch.

 House sparrow

-House sparrow, Passer domesticus, female perched on feeder in garden. - © Ray Kennedy / rspb-images.com
+House sparrow, Passer domesticus, female perched on feeder in garden. © RSPB - © Ray Kennedy / rspb-images.com

-House sparrows came in as the most commonly counted garden bird in 2022.
+House sparrows came in as the most commonly counted garden bird in 2025.
 A spokesperson from the RSPB said 'keep an eye out for the house sparrow.
 For the past 19 years it has topped the Big Garden Birdwatch rankings nationally as the most commonly seen garden bird'.
-However, the house sparrow is experiencing a severe decline in numbers, estimated as dropping by 71 per cent between 1977 and 2008.
+However, the house sparrow is experiencing a severe decline in numbers, estimated as dropping by 60 per cent since the first Birdwatch in 1979.
 They can be identified by their noisy demeanour and measure between 14 and 15cm.
 Pictured is a female.

 Blue tit

-Blue tit, Parus caeruleus, perched on branch in garden. - © Ray Kennedy / rspb-images.com
+Blue tit, Parus caeruleus, perched on branch in garden. © RSPB - © Ray Kennedy / rspb-images.com

-The second most commonly spotted garden bird in 2022's Birdwatch was the blue tit.
+The second most commonly spotted garden bird in 2025's Birdwatch was the blue tit, with 946,698 spotted.
 Perhaps one of the most recognisable and beloved garden visitors, they can be identified by their bright blue, yellow, white and green markings.
 They measure about 12cm.

 Starling

-Starling Sturnus vulgaris, adult male in hedge of wild privet Ligustrum vulgare - © Andy Hay / rspb-images.com
+Starling Sturnus vulgaris, adult male in hedge of Wild privet Ligustrum vulgare, © RSPB - © Andy Hay / rspb-images.com

-Although in decline elsewhere, starlings came in as the third most common garden bird in 2022.
+Although in decline elsewhere, starlings came in as the fourth most common garden bird in 2025.
 They can be identified by their short tail, pointed head and triangular wings.
 They are noisy birds and spend a lot of the year in flocks.
 They measure 21cm.

 Blackbird

-Blackbird Turdus merula, male, on garden lawn - © Ray Kennedy / rspb-images.com
+Blackbird Turdus merula, male, on garden lawn. © RSPB - © Ray Kennedy / rspb-images.com

-Blackbirds are another common and popular garden bird.
+Blackbirds are another common and popular garden bird and are non-mover in the fifth spot for the Birdwatch in both 2024 and 2025.
 Males are black with a striking orange beak, whereas females are brown and often streaky with brown beaks.
 They measure 24-25cm.

 Robin

-Robin Erithacus rubecula, on magnolia tree - © Andy Hay / rspb-images.com
+Robin Erithacus rubecula, on magnolia tree © RSPB - © Andy Hay / rspb-images.com

 The favourite of our Christmas cards and an inquisitive garden visitor, robins are perhaps one of the most popular garden birds.
 They are identifiable by their bright red breast and males and females look the same.
 They are aggressively territorial birds and have a distinctive and melodic song.
 They are about 14cm long.